sgkeasley/weather/README.md

 ## London Weather

-**This project uses AJAX with Fetch API to display the current weather on a webpage.**
+**This project uses AJAX with Fetch API, aswell as DOM manipulation, to display the current weather on a webpage.**

 **Contents**
 * weather.html